 Sean O’Brien is a subject-matter expert in cybersecurity, privacy, Web3, and Free and Open Source Software (FOSS).
-He is a Visiting Lecturer in Law at Yale Law School teaching Cybersecurity.
-Sean is a Visiting Fellow at the Information Society Project at Yale Law School, where he founded and leads the Privacy Lab initiative.
+Sean is a Visiting Lecturer at Yale Law School, where he teaches Cybersecurity and founded the Privacy Lab initiative.
 He is Chief Technology Officer at Panquake, recently launching the Panquake Me link cleaning, shortening, and archiving service.
-Sean developed a Web3 and Blockchain class at Yale as well as Hacking and Cybersecurity at the Lawfare Institute and was founding Head Tutor at Oxford Cyber Security for Business Leaders.
+Sean developed a Web3 and Blockchain class at Yale as well as Hacking and Cybersecurity at the Lawfare Institute and was founding Head Tutor at Oxford University Cyber Security for Business Leaders.
 Sean’s expertise has appeared in The New York Times, Forbes, Bloomberg, Popular Science, AP News, NBC News, The Financial Times, Wired, The New Yorker, and more.

 Cybersecurity (LAW 20310)

 “Sean has distinguished himself as a leader within the Free Software community.
 He is capable of communicating about the Free Software movement and information technology because he is immersed in it.
 I have gained a deep appreciation for Sean’s knowledge in his roles as a developer, activist, and educator, as well as his ability to understand and think critically at many different levels and to communicate about difficult issues to people with diverse backgrounds.”

 Digital Self-Defense Training

 I show people how to be safe and aware while traversing the digital landscape.
 Learners must approach privacy and cybersecurity step-by-step, integrating strategies rather than relying on catch-all solutions.